-The series Basic Nutrition of Our Best Friend, the Dog has now arrived at its 5th article.
-In our last articles of this series, we have talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.
+The Basic Nutrition of Our Best Friend, the Dog series have now arrived at their 5th article.
+In our last articles, we have talked about many important nutrition facts, from energy sources for your dogs to micronutrients and their importance.

 In this next article, we will take a look at the topic of hydration in dogs, how important water is for pets' health, and what are the water requirements for dogs.